chromaui/chromatic-docs/review.md

 # UI Review

 UI tests protect you from accidental regressions.
 But, before you ship, you'll want to invite developers, designers, and PMs to review the UI to make sure it's correct.
-This closes the feedback loop between disciplines and helps you answer "does this look right?".

 UI Review pinpoints the exact visual changes introduced by a PR.
 You assign reviewers who can comment and request tweaks on changes that aren't quite right.